 Here’s the official Walk up Snowdon list of the Routes up Snowdon in order of difficulty.
-We’re including all 8 of the main routes up (anyone who claims there are only 6 doesn’t know Snowdon!)
-We’ll also try and justify our order – why it’s easier than the previous walk and harder than the next one!
+We’re including all 8 of the main routes up (anyone who claims there are only 6 walks doesn’t know Snowdon!)
+We’ll also try and justify our order – why one walks is easier than the previous walk and harder than the next one!

-Difficulty is also a subjective word – are we looking at technicality or pure physical effort?
-We think that all the routes are physically demanding, with the Llanberis path being the longest of the lot – and that’s certainly not the hardest route up Snowdon!
+The difficulty of a walk is also very subjective – are we looking at technicality or pure physical effort?
+We think that all the routes are physically demanding, with the Llanberis Path being the longest of the lot – and that’s certainly not the hardest of all the paths up Snowdon!
 We think that the two hardest routes and the two easiest routes are pretty clear cut, but the four in the middle are somewhat more difficult to rank.

 The Hardest Route up Snowdon to the Easiest

-This one is firmly on the top – no doubt about it.
-As it’s a grade 1 scramble, it’s by far tougher than all the other main routes up Snowdon.
+Crib Goch is firmly on the top – no doubt about it.
+As it’s an exposed grade 1 scramble, it’s by far tougher than all the other main routes up Snowdon.
 The NE ridge up Crib Goch is the toughest approach, with the usual PYG track approach being next.
-While they’re not main routes up Snowdon – we think that the next hardest routes would be Y Gribin and then Y Lliwedd – but wer’e not counting them in this list!
+While they’re not main routes up Snowdon – we think that the next hardest routes would be Y Gribin and then Y Lliwedd – but we’re not counting them in this list!

 No need to justify why it’s easier than Crib Goch, that’s not in question.
 The final section of this path is what elevates it to 2nd toughest.
 It’s also physically demanding – with more ascent than any other direct ascent.
 However – the upper section is currently being built and that might make it slightly easier.